karaggeorge/macos-manage-apps/readme.md

 ### `launchApp(bundleId: string): Promise<true>`

 Tries to launch the app with the given bundle identifier.
-It will resolve to true if it succeeds, and reject with an error otherwise.
+It will resolve if it succeeds, and reject with an error otherwise.

 #### `bundleId`

 The bundle identifier of the app.

-### `killApp(bundleId: string): Promise<true>`
+### `terminateApp(bundleId: string): Promise<true>`

-Tries to kill the app with the given bundle identifier.
-It will resolve to true if it succeeds, and reject with an error otherwise.
+Tries to terminate the app with the given bundle identifier.
+It will resolve it succeeds, and reject with an error otherwise.

 #### `bundleId`